 These cleaning agents are designed specifically for cleaning different types of filter media.
 So once you know the type of filter media your pool/spa filter carries, you can purchase the correct filter cleaning aid.
 Now, once you have cleaned and corrected any filtration problems, you must obtain proper water balance.

-This will help in getting rid of the cloudy water in your facility.
+This will help in getting rid of the cloudy water in your swimming pool.

-After correcting any problems with your pool filtration system, the flow rate, and your pool water chemistry but still the swimming pool water is cloudy; then the most likely cause for your cloudy pool water now is suspended microscopic particles.
+After correcting any problems with your pool filtration system, the flow rate, and your pool water chemistry and you still have swimming pool water that is cloudy; then the most likely cause for your cloudy pool water now is suspended microscopic particles.

 Your next course of action at this point, is obtaining a good quality pool water clarifier.

 Using this product in your pool water will allow the suspended particles to clump together.
 At this stage, the fine suspended particles are now large enough that they can be properly filtered out.
 Also, by testing and correcting the other problems and causes of cloudiness in your swimming pool, you will correct your problem with swimming pool cloudy water.